Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 236.  ### Question236
 How do the Developers divide into multiple teams in scaled Scrum?

-- [ ] The top Management divides them
+- [ ] The top Management divides them.
-- [x] The Developers divide themselves
+- [x] The Developers divide themselves.
-- [ ] The Product Owner divides them
+- [ ] The Product Owner divides them.
-- [ ] The Scrum Master divides them
+- [ ] The Scrum Master divides them.

 _[⬆ Back to Top](#table-of-contents)_